Throckmorton County License Hearing Guide

 Possible Outcomes

-- Suspension Upheld: If the hearing officer finds that the DPS has met its burden of proof, your license will be suspended.
+- Suspension Upheld: If the DPS proves its case, your license will be suspended for the applicable period.

-- Restricted/Hardship License Granted: In some cases, even if your license is suspended, you may be eligible for a restricted or hardship license (see below).
+- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for essential purposes such as work, school, or medical appointments.

 Hardship/Restricted License in Texas

-- What You Can Drive For: An occupational license typically restricts you to driving for:
+- What You Can Drive For: An occupational license typically restricts you to driving for essential purposes only, such as work, school, or medical appointments.
+The license will specify the times and locations you are permitted to drive.

 Getting Your License Back